The Sincerest Form of Flattery: Copies of Iconic Masterpieces

 I n today's culture, individuality and uniqueness are valued quite highly – but these concepts have not always been essential to artistic achievement.
 Young artists of the early modern period were permitted only to copy their master’s works until they fully mastered the various techniques required to produce an oil painting and became independent masters themselves.
 Well into the 19th and 20th centuries, formal artistic training involved copying great masterpieces by Renaissance and Baroque artists.
 Painted copies were, and are, rarely intended to deceive potential buyers; rather, they allow the artist to explore another artist’s working method and master different approaches to color, shading, the human figure, compositional arrangement and more.
-The upcoming Master Paintings & Sculpture Day Sale features several remarkable works that speak to this long tradition, dating from the Renaissance through the modern era.
+The upcoming Master Paintings & Sculpture Day Sale and Old Masters Online feature several remarkable works that speak to this long tradition, dating from the Renaissance through the modern era.

 Followers of Leonardo da Vinci